Deljimae/Power_Plant_Data_Pipeline/README.md

 Fuel type by year breakdown

+Key transformations made includes filtering out NULL values in important columns like "commission_year", and "primary_fuel".
+I also performed aggregation and groupings as your in the provided sql files.

 This approach ensures fast turnaround while still maintaining clarity, auditability, and performance for analytics.

 ### 📊 Data Visualization